RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

   2. signOff
   3. update
 - Attempt request will get an attempt response under the topic [assignment/attempt/response](../response/assignment-attempt-response.md)
-  - Except: Attempts sent with an `eventTimestamp` equal to or earlier than the `eventTimestamp` of a previously sent message will be discarded without response.
+  - Except: Attempts sent with an `eventTimestamp` earlier than the `eventTimestamp` of a previously sent message will be discarded without response.
 - Any request leading to a change of existing assignment state is reflected under the topic [assignment/state](../../status/assignment-status.md)
   - This topic will also be updated it Ruter has initiated any change to the existing assignment
-- Any assigned assignments will be automatically signed off two hours after the last planned arrival in the last planned journey.
 - Please provide all fields marked as `reqired` in the schema specifications.

 #### Definitions
 - A `block` contains a set of journeys.